TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

   * errors on overloaded methods
   * errors on cyclic inheritance
   * errors on fields hiding fields in a parent class
+  * warnings on variables hiding fields in a parent class
   * notes on overriding methods
   * type errors in expressions (except for new array and array subscript expressions)
   * type errors in statements